Sicogon: Modern development (2010s to present)

 In June 2012, the Sangguniang Panlalawigan (SP) of Iloilo Province recognized a municipal ordinance declaring Sicogon Island as a tourist destination.
 This initiative aimed to revive the island's appeal for tourism and facilitate commercial development.

 On May 9, 2013, the Sicogon Development Corporation (SIDECO), in partnership with Ayala Land, launched a ₱10-billion development project to transform Sicogon into a world-class tourist destination.
 The project includes plans for high-end hotels and resorts, a town center, upscale residential developments, an agricultural and resettlement area, a seaport, and the redevelopment of an existing airstrip into an airport.

 The development plan faced challenges and controversy, as local residents opposed aspects of the project.
 This led to conflicts, prompting the town of Carles to deploy an eight-member police force to mediate between developers and residents.
 Disputes arose particularly over claims of forced relocation from public lands, countered by the developers' assertion of voluntary agreements with residents.

 On November 8, 2014, a pact was signed between SIDECO, Ayala Land, and local residents to move forward with development, emphasizing the goal of establishing Sicogon as an ecotourism destination.
 In December 2016, Ayala Land opened Balay Kogon, the first luxury accommodation on the island, with hilltop villas and beachfront huts.
 Two years later, in May 2018, a larger accommodation was opened, located near the airport.
 Huni Sicogon, a two-story, 52-room boutique resort with an infinity pool and a bar.
 In 2023, Hatch Sicogon, a resort consisting of bungalows, was opened.

+In June 2026, Ayala Land formalized a 63-hectare (160-acre) land donation to resolve agrarian disputes, legally recognizing residential and agricultural zones where local farming and fishing communities can co-exist with the modern developments.